betsalel-williamson/genai-specs/steering/standards-user-story.md

 - **Primary Metric**: The key metric that validates the story's value
 - **Secondary Metrics**: Additional metrics to monitor for intended/unintended consequences
 - Use quantifiable measures when possible (for example, "5% decrease in error rate")

+## Document Creation and Storage

+New user story documents should be created by copying this `standards-user-story.md` file as a template.
+They are derived from and must adhere to the guidelines set forth in the project's architecture documents.

+**Storage Location:**
+User story documents for specific features or work items should be stored within the `.work-items/{feature_name}/` directory, named `user-story.md`.
+For example, a user story document for the `pkl-highlighting` feature would be located at `.work-items/pkl-highlighting/user-story.md`.
+This structure ensures that user story documents are co-located with their related requirements and tasks, providing a clear, scalable, and traceable organization for project specifications.